 Prison spokeswoman, JoEllen Smith declined to comment on the description given by the reporter and other witnesses that McGuire struggled to breathe after the drugs were administered.

-McGuire's family members witnessing his execution could be seen crying and a family member was heard saying "how could this go on for so long?" the Daily News reported.
+McGuire's family members witnessing his execution could be seen crying and a male family member was heard saying "how could this go on for so long?" the Daily News reported.

 McGuire was convicted of the 1989 rape, kidnapping and murder of Joy Stewart, whose body was found by hikers in woods in western Ohio a day after she had been seen talking with McGuire, according to court records.

 McGuire initially accused his brother-in-law of killing Stewart, but DNA tests cleared the man and pointed to McGuire.
 Additional DNA tests years later confirmed McGuire's guilt.